ogs-at-usi/handshake/views/EJS_INSTRUCTIONS.md

 To add both columns to the main page, follow these instructions.

 ## Structure of the left column
-To add the left column to the main page, use `getElementById("container")` to access the main element of the `index.html` page.
+To add the left column to the main page, use `querySelector("body")` to access the body of the `index.html` page.

 Then overwrite its `innerHTML` with the file named `contactlist.ejs`.
 Remember to pass it:
 - the user's profile picture.